Council updated on changes related to virus

 “We are, again, working hand-in-hand with the sheriff’s department and the county,” she said.
 “We participate every day, between 4 and 5 p.m., on a call with the county to receive the latest updates.”

-Regarding Public Works, Davis said the department employees would be working split shifts, and a six-day week with extended hours, Monday through Saturday.
+Regarding public works, Davis said the department’s employees would be working split shifts, and a six-day week with extended hours, Monday through Saturday.
 Their schedule should ensure there is no interruption in services and protects staff.

 “They will not be allowing people to come into the back of the facility,” she added.
 “They both have glass barriers.
 Again, that is to stop the spread of the virus.
 They have already ordered PPEs and respirators.